A Deep Generative Model for Reordering Adjacency Matrices: Introduction

 This paper presents a technique that builds an intuitive interface for users to effortlessly find the desired adjacency matrix views of a graph.
 The fundamental approach is similar to the one for node-link diagrams presented by Kwon and Ma \cite{Kwon19}.
 We first collect a set of reordering examples of the adjacency matrix of the given graph.
 Then, we train a generative model that learns a latent space of diverse matrix reorderings of the given graph.
 Finally, based on a grid of samples from the learned latent space, we build a what-you-see-is-what-you-get (WYSIWYG) interface that enables users to intuitively depict diverse reorderings of the given adjacency matrix.

-However, designing a neural network architecture for reordering an adjacency matrix faces unique challenges.
-We identify three key challenges and design a novel neural network architecture addressing said challenges: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item A naive autoencoder architecture can generate an invalid adjacency matrix, which does not represent the same structure as the given graph.
-Thus, we train the model to produce permutation matrices then to permute the given adjacency matrix, not to generate reordered adjacency matrices naively. \item As reordering a matrix is not a differentiable problem, we need a differentiable approximation to train a neural network with backpropagation.
-We use ``soft'' permutation matrices using a relaxed sorting operator to enable gradient-based learning. \item Depending on the automorphisms of the given graph, some distinct node orderings may produce the equivalent matrix reordering.
-We thus design the architecture and the loss function to be permutation equivariant: they only take the resulting reordered matrices into account and does not consider how the nodes are permuted. \end{itemize} Our evaluation results show that the presented architecture is capable of learning a generative model that can visualize a graph in diverse matrix reorderings that are comprehensive and distinctive.
+However, reordering an adjacency matrix is a discrete problem, while laying out a node-link diagram is a continuous problem.
+Thus, designing a neural network for matrix reordering faces unique challenges.
+Overall, we identify three key challenges and design a novel neural network architecture addressing said challenges: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=16pt] \item Slight differences in node positions are negligible in a node-link diagram.
+In the case of an adjacency matrix, however, a single difference may no longer represent the same graph.
+To ensure the generated adjacency matrices represent the same structure as the input graph, we train the model to produce permutation matrices, which represent node orderings, and then permute the given adjacency matrix, not to approximate reordered adjacency matrices naively. \item Gradient-based optimization is the standard approach to training a neural network \cite{DeepLearningNature}.
+However, it is only applicable to differentiable functions.
+Since reordering a matrix is not a differentiable problem, we need a differentiable approximation.
+We employ a relaxed sorting operator (e.g., Sinkhorn~\cite{Sinkhorn} and SoftSort~\cite{SoftSort}) such that standard gradient-based optimization techniques can be used for the training. \item Depending on the structure of the given graph, some distinct node orderings may produce the same matrix reordering.
+Training a model to learn different solutions for the same output could lead to ineffective or inefficient results.
+We thus design the neural network architecture and the loss function to take the resulting reordered matrices into account but not how the nodes are ordered (permutation equivariant). \end{itemize} Our evaluation results show that the presented architecture is capable of learning a generative model that can visualize a graph in diverse matrix reorderings that are comprehensive and distinctive.
 This new capability will greatly aid those who rely on matrix visualization extensively in their study of complex network data.